10 Strength Training Exercises You Can Do With A Workout Bench

-Dumbbell Bench Press
+- Dumbbell Bench Press

 Main Muscle Worked: Chest

-Incline Dumbbell Bench Press
+2. Incline Dumbbell Bench Press

 Main muscle worked: Upper Chest

-Decline Bench Dumbbell Pull-Over
+3. Decline Bench Dumbbell Pull-Over

 Muscle worked: Chest & Triceps

-This exercise works your chest, triceps, and lats with more intensity than the basic version, giving your back and chest muscles a greater amount of stretch while you move the dumbbell down behind your head.
+This bench workout works your chest, triceps, and lats with more intensity than the basic version, giving your back and chest muscles a greater amount of stretch while you are moving the dumbbell down behind your head.

-Incline Bicep Curl
+4. Incline Bicep Curl

 Main muscle worked: Biceps

-The bench workout activates your biceps more than other arm exercises, it works the long head of your biceps, stretches and contracts it with more force during the exercise.
+The bench workout activates your biceps more than any other arm exercise.
+It works the long head of your biceps, stretches, and contracts it with more force during the exercise.

-Barbell Curls Lying Against An Incline Bench
+5. Barbell Curls Lying Against An Incline Bench

 Muscle worked: Brachialis

-Single-Arm Dumbbell Row
+6. Single-Arm Dumbbell Row

 Muscle worked: Back

-It is a great exercise to strengthen and develop the musculature of the back and core.
-This movement engages the entire back and rear shoulders, and to a lesser degree, the arms.
+This bench workout engages the entire back and rear shoulders, and to a lesser degree, the arms.
 By focusing on one arm at a time, you can better isolate the latissimus dorsi.

-Plyo Bench Plank Hold
+7. Plyo Bench Plank Hold

 Muscle worked: Abs

-Feet-Elevated Cross-Body Mountain Climb
+8. Feet-Elevated Cross-Body Mountain Climb

 Muscle worked: Abs

-You can count on a compound exercise such as Feet-Elevated Pushup alone for a quick and effective workout as the exercise work all your ab muscles at the same time.
+You can count on a compound exercise such as Feet-Elevated Pushup alone for a quick and effective workout, as the bench workout works all your ab muscles at the same time.

-Feet-Elevated Hip Thrust
+9. Feet-Elevated Hip Thrust

 Muscle worked: Hip

-If your glutes are underdeveloped, your speed, power and strength are all compromised.
-That means you'll have weaker squats, deadlifts, slower sprints and lower vertical jumps.
+If your glutes are underdeveloped, your speed, power, and strength are all compromised.
+That means you'll have weaker squats, deadlifts, slower sprints, and lower vertical jumps.

-Bulgarian Split Squat
+10. Bulgarian Split Squat

 Muscle worked: Thigh

 You will be amazed about the bench workout you can do to strengthen all six major muscle groups.
 You don't have to train on a split system four or more days each week to see gains.
-The full-body workout can help you progress and is easy to fit into your schedule.
+The full-body bench workout can help you progress and is easy to fit into your schedule.